brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 ### Project Spec

-Using the initial research you will create a Project Spec that details an application, based upon your research.
+Using the initial research you will have create a Project Spec that details an application, based upon your research.
 It will contain the following:

 * Brief
     * Audience